sinacglr/it-helpdesk/README.md

 ## Sample Users for Testing

-To log in and test the system, you can use these sample user accounts:
+To log in and test the ticket system, you can use these sample user accounts:

 | Role      | Name   |       Email          | Password  |
 |-----------|--------|----------------------|-----------|